 Users can use this Kings County case search feature as a guest or create an account, which would allow them to view additional information from court records.

-Alternatively, requesters can make an in person visit to the Kings County Clerk’s Office to access the court records for free.
+Alternatively, requesters can make an in-person visit to the Kings County Clerk’s Office to access the court records for free.
 However, to make copies using the public photocopiers, there is a cost incurred but is at a low price point of just $0.50 per page, pursuant to CPLR § 8019(f).21

 Birth and death records are not considered Kings County public records unless they satisfy certain stipulations—if these requirements are met, these documents may be requested from either the New York City Department of Health and Mental Hygiene – Office of Vital Records or the New York State Department of Health (DOH).

 The stipulations referenced are that these types of vital records can only be requested by the owner of the record, immediate family members, and authorized persons such as legal representatives.
-Birth records are only accessible to the public once they are 75 years old and death records are only openly available once they are 50 years old.
+Birth records are only accessible to the public once they are 75 years old, and death records are only openly available once they are 50 years old.

-Order Certificates of Birth & Death From the New York City Department of Health & Mental Hygiene — Office of Vital Records
+Request Certificates of Birth & Death From the New York City Department of Health & Mental Hygiene – Office of Vital Records

 These certificates are issued only for individuals who were born or have died in NYC; the department also provides services to correct issued certificates that have errors.
 Online requests are the fastest way to order these vital records and are explained further below.